-M.A., History, University of Pennsylvania (2018)
+M.A., Religious Studies and History, University of Pennsylvania (2018)

 M.St., U.S. History, University of Oxford (2015)

-B.A., American Studies and Politics, University of Sussex (2014)
+B.A. with honors, American Studies and Politics, University of Sussex (2014)

 American Religious History

 Spring 2019, Rels 137: Religion and the Global Future (Teaching Assistant)